nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 # Etna project conventions

 At TNA we follow a set of conventions for our projects to ensure consistency and quality across our codebases.
-These can be found in our [developer handbook](https://nationalarchives.github.io/developer-handbook/) and should be followed when contributing to the Etna project, as well as the below.
+These can be found in our [developer handbook](https://nationalarchives.github.io/developer-handbook/) and should be followed when contributing to the Etna project, as well as the guidance below.

 ## Docker for local development